abar494/wdcc-react-lab/spec/Session-03.md

 1. In `PokemonList`, we'll fetch a list of `dexNumber`s and `name`s of all Pokémon
 2. In `PokemonDetail`, we'll fetch a particular Pokémon with the `dexNumber` matching the path param.

 Firstly, let's add a custom hook to our app: `useGet()`.
 This will allow us to reuse code associated ith sending HTTP `GET` requests to retrieve data.
-You can copy the following code into a file - the code was demonstrated in session three's live demo.
+You can copy the following code into a file - the code was / will be demonstrated in a live demo.

 ```jsx
 import { useState, useEffect } from 'react';